kubestellar/kubestellar/docs/content/direct/contribute.md

 ## Visit the GitHub repository

-The KubeStellar [base repository](https://github.com/kubestellar) is a collection of the different KubeStellar repositories that you can start contributing to.
+The KubeStellar [GitHub organization](https://github.com/kubestellar) is a collection of the different KubeStellar repositories that you can start contributing to.

 ### Sign off your contribution

 Ensure that you comply with the rules and policy guiding the repository contribution indicated in the [Developer Certificate of Origin (DCO)](https://github.com/kubestellar/kubestellar/blob/main/DCO).

 If you are contributing via the GitHub web interface, navigate to the **Settings** section of your forked repository and enable the **Require contributors to sign off on web-based commits** setting.
-This will allow you to automatically sign off your commits via GitHub directly as shown below.
+This will allow you to automatically sign off your commits via GitHub directly, as shown below.

 ![signoff-via-github-ui](https://github.com/user-attachments/assets/ddfd3988-142e-4380-a738-1a767b1aaba6)